 - The eligibility criteria will ensure that the characteristics of the portfolio remain within established parameters during the revolving period.
 The individual loan and portfolio-wide eligibility criteria are quite protective and prevent pool quality deterioration during the revolving period (see "Transaction Structure"). - The cash reserve will not amortize for the first two years of the transaction.
-It will not reduce when arrears exceed 1% or if the cash reserve is not at its required level on the previous interest payment date.
-Standard & Poor's has taken into account this structural feature in its cash flow analysis. - Of the provisional pool, 6.28% is in arrears up to 30 days, which is relatively low, and these arrears are considered to be "technical".
-Of the provisional pool, 85.74% is performing. - The issuer and BBVA will enter into an interest rate swap agreement to hedge against any interest rate mismatch. - There are structural features in the transaction that mitigate set-off risk and there are no employee loans in the portfolio. - Collections from the securitized portfolio are collected into BBVA's account and transferred weekly to a segregated account in the issuer's name at BBVA.
-Furthermore, commingling has been stressed in the cash flow analysis. - Prepayments were factored into the cash flow analysis. - The percentage of the pool for loans in a payment holiday period is relatively low (around 6.6%).
-Additional loans added to the pool in the revolving period cannot include this feature, so the percentage of the pool in payment holidays will not increase.
+It will not reduce when arrears are in excess of 1% or if the cash reserve is not at its required level on the previous interest payment date.
+Standard & Poor's has taken into account this structural feature in its cash flow analysis. - Of the provisional pool, 5.19% is in arrears up to 30 days, which is relatively low, and these are considered to be "technical" arrears.
+Of the provisional pool, 93.25% is performing. - The issuer and BBVA will enter into an interest rate swap agreement to hedge against any interest rate mismatch. - There are structural features in the transaction that mitigate set-off risk and there are no employee loans in the portfolio. - Collections from the securitized portfolio are collected into BBVA's account and transferred to a segregated account in the name of the issuer at BBVA on a weekly basis.
+Furthermore, commingling has been stressed in the cash flow analysis. - Prepayments have been factored in the cash flow analysis and stressed up to 30%.